TheRobBrennan/explore-graphql/front-end/javascript/react/apollo-client/v2.6.x/apollo-tutorial/README.md

 We're not done yet!
 What if we wanted to perform a more complicated local data update such as adding or removing items from a list?
 For this situation, we'll use a local resolver.
 Local resolvers have the same function signature as remote resolvers `((parent, args, context, info) => data)`.
 The only difference is that the Apollo cache is already added to the context for you.
 Inside your resolver, you'll use the cache to read and write data.

 Refer to `src/resolvers.js` - Let's write the local resolver for the `addOrRemoveFromCart` mutation.
 You should place this resolver underneath the Launch resolver we wrote earlier.
-In this resolver, we destructure the Apollo cache from the context in order to read the query that fetches cart items.
+In this resolver, we destructure the Apollo cache from the context to read the query that fetches cart items.
 Once we have our cart data, we either remove or add the cart item's id passed into the mutation to the list.
 Finally, we return the updated list from the mutation.

 Refer to `src/containers/action-button.js` - Let's see how we call the `addOrRemoveFromCart` mutation in a component.